icslabspace/icslabspace.github.io/_posts/2016-10-24-A peek at clojure-android.markdown

 <h2><font color="purple">What's next?</font></h2>

-While all the ecosystem described above has a lot of nice features and will allow you to quickly test out what you want and need from your Android design and app, there is still some room from improvement.
+While all the ecosystem described above has a lot of nice features and will allow you to quickly test out what you want and need from your Android design and app, there is still some room for improvement.

 The most important new features I'd like to see are: have a way to consistently avoid XML through a nicely designed architecture, extend the set of namespaces' set with all the current new features of Android stack, some app management API (more expressive events than intents), a better debug environment.